--Discover reasons behind the most recent alternative proposals of governance (the stakeholders society and CSR).
-Analyze the potential gains and costs associated to these alternative governance paradigms.
+-Discover reasons behind the most recent alternative proposals of governance (the stake-holders society and CSR).
+Analyse the potential gains and costs associated to these alternative governance paradigms.

--Knowing the imoprtance of Ethics and Trust in the Investment Profession.
+-Knowing the importance of Ethics and Trust in the Investment Profession.

 -Understanding the practical implications and applications of Standards of Professional Conduct of CFA Institute.